 £24,000 in Northern Ireland

-The Scottish parliament will withdraw the scheme entirely in Scotland by August 2016.
+The Scottish parliament withdrew the scheme entirely in Scotland on 31st July 2016.

-You can find more information , on the Right to Buy scheme in Scotland or read this short Right to Buy Scotland guide.
+You can find more information on the Right to Buy scheme in Scotland.

 Additionally the Welsh Assembly has given powers to local authorities to suspend the Right to Buy programme in areas where they are short of social housing.

 This means that you may not be able to purchase your home if your local area has suspended the programme.

 For more information on the Right to Buy Wales scheme, visit the Welsh Government website.